Beggan, Hennelly, Galligan - it was the weekend of the goalkeepers

 It was a weekend which told us that the GAA diehards who decry the way modern day goalkeeping is evolving are just going to have to lump it.

-Rory Beggan's first ever point from play for Monaghan was probably the big set-piece moment 'of the weekend of the goalies' as the Football League got under way although granted he has done it many times for club Scotstown.
+Rory Beggan's first ever point from play for Monaghan was probably the big set-piece moment of the 'weekend of the goalies' as the Football League got under way although granted he has done it many times for club Scotstown.

 But actually what sticks in my mind most of all was seeing Down keeper Rory Burns charge into opposition territory - way ahead of the ball - in the opening quarter of Saturday's night first ever BBC Sport Northern Ireland live streamed Football League match as the Mourne County faced Derry at Owenbeg.